APSIMInitiative/ApsimX/Docs/content/User_tutorials/ModuleOne/ModuleOneTutorial.md

 	![New simulation structure](/images/ModuleOneImages/step18.png)

 16. Results for the simulation are found in the ‘DataStore’ node.
-The data that is reported into the datastore is configured in the "Report" node.
+The data that is reported into the datastore is configured in the "Report" node, found under the "Field" node.
 Click the "Report" node and delete all the Variables under the "Reporting variables" section.
 To do this:
 	- Highlight all the text.
 	- Right-click the highlighted text and click "delete".